 Planting irises on the graves in Kashmir, India is common, although, in some Muslim regions, it’s more favorable when wildflowers grow on them.

 The iris, especially the Blue Flag or Iris versicolor was a popular medicinal plant used by Native Americans for treating cholera, wounds, earaches, and colds.
 It was also used as a cure for liver problems.
 On the other hand, the juice of the orrisroot was used to remove freckles.

 An iris perfume made of orrisroot and base oil was popular in ancient Greece and Rome.
 Most of them were contained in alabaster jars to last for six to twenty years.
 Also, floral corsages were popular during the Victorian era, where irises and other flowers were packed tightly into vases and other containers.

-The beauty of the iris has inspired many artists including Vincent van Gogh, who featured the flower on his painting Irises in 1890.
-It’s also the common subject in Japanese haiku poems, and the highlight in The Wild Iris, a book about flowers, by Louise Glück.
-During the Victorian era, iris was a popular motif in stained glass, church decorations, and fireplace tiles.
+The beauty of the iris has inspired many artists including Vincent van Gogh, who featured the flower in his painting Irises in 1890.
+It’s also a common subject in Japanese haiku poems, and the highlight in The Wild Iris, a book about flowers, by Louise Glück.
+During the Victorian era, the iris was a popular motif in stained glass, church decorations, and fireplace tiles.